In Spain, coronavirus puts the poor at the back of the line

 When the pandemic hit, halting most global travel, 1 million people lost their jobs in Spain, and the unemployment rate hit 16.3% in September.
 That is more than double the average in the EU or the U.S., which reports new figures Friday.

 The government has supported the wages of some 3.4 million workers and still keeps 600,000 under its national furlough scheme.
-The coalition of Socialists and the far-left led by Prime Minister Pedro Sánchez is heralding what he calls a “progressive” re-activation of the economy largely relying on billion of euros from the EU.
+The coalition of Socialists and the far-left led by Prime Minister Pedro Sánchez is heralding what he calls a “progressive” re-activation of the economy largely relying on billions of euros from the EU.

 But experts warn that Spain needs to fix its job market, which is plagued with temporary and part-time contracts.
 Women and migrants tend to have the least job security, according to a survey by the main Catholic charity, Caritas.
 And yet, only one in four vulnerable households were receiving a government subsidy last year.

 The pandemic can lead to a “totally broken economy,” said Contreras.
-Her organization, Oxfam, has warned that the number of Spaniards who live on less than two dollars a day could rise by 1.1 million from the current 9.8 million unless more is invested in health and social protection and the government broadens its flagship basic income scheme.
+Her organization, Oxfam, has warned that the number of Spaniards who live under the poverty threshold — on less than 9,000 euros per year— could rise by 1.1 million from the current 9.8 million unless more is invested in health and social protection and the government broadens its flagship basic income scheme.

 That program was touted in April as a way to help as many as 2.3 million families living in poverty.
 Although more than one million have applied for the support, only half of the requests have been processed and 136,000 applicants have been granted the subsidy.
 Regional governments, meanwhile, have taken the opportunity to save on similar programs to reduce poverty.

-“The political decision was right, but its execution it has been hellish,” Contreras said.
+“The political decision was right, but its execution has been hellish,” Contreras said.

 Take Oliva’s case.
 When her husband lost his job delivering milk to bars and restaurants in April, the family also lost a regional subsidy of 300 euros for those who work but struggle financially.